Interventional radiology: Arterial disease

 Arteries are the component of the circulatory system that carry oxygenated blood away from the heart to the vital organs and extremities.
 Arteries have relatively thick, muscular walls, composed of multiple layers, because they transport freshly oxygenated blood through the body at relatively high pressures.
 Arterial diseases can affect one or multiple layers of the artery wall.

 The aorta is the largest artery in the body, and the major aortic branches continue to divide multiple times, giving way to smaller arteries, muscular arterioles and thin-walled capillaries.
 In contrast to arteries, capillaries have thin single-layered walls, so oxygen and nutrients can be exchanged with tissues in capillary beds before the de-oxygenated blood is carried away by the venous system.

 Perfusion refers to the flow of oxygen and nutrient rich blood into the capillary beds of the muscles and organs, this is critical for their function.
 The lack of adequate perfusion is referred to as ischemia and is typically the cause of symptoms related to vascular disease.
 The goal of revascularization therapies, whether endovascular or surgical, is to re-establish or optimize perfusion and stop ischemia.

-Atherosclerosis refers to a progressive narrowing of the arteries due to atheroma, derived from the Greek word for gruel or porridge.
+Atherosclerosis refers to a progressive narrowing of the arteries due to atheroma, derived from the Greek word for 'gruel, porridge'.
 Atheromatous plaque is a mixture of fat and inflammatory debris that sticks to the inner walls of an artery.
 Plaque can be soft or become firm as it accrues layers of calcium, a byproduct of chronic inflammation.
 Atherosclerosis has no single cause but many recognized risk factors.
 Some risk factors are modifiable, and others are not.
-Age and genetic predispositions are an example of non-modifiable risk factors.
-Medical management of atherosclerosis aims to address the many other known modifiable risk factors, such as smoking, diet, exercise as well as blood sugar levels in patients with diabetes.
+Age and genetic predispositions are examples of non-modifiable risk factors.
+Medical management of atherosclerosis aims to address the many other known modifiable risk factors, such as smoking, diet, and exercise, as well as blood sugar levels in patients with diabetes.
 Using medications to control blood pressure and cholesterol have also been shown beneficial.